Independence Day: Resurgence: Casting

 Early on, both Emmerich and Devlin hoped that Smith would return.
 However, in June 2013, Emmerich announced that Smith would not be returning, noting that "he's too expensive."
 Smith later stated that he declined the role due to scheduling conflicts with Suicide Squad (2016), also in production at the time.
 Smith's absence in the movie is explained with the death of his character, Steven Hiller, who had been promoted to colonel, 11 years after the events of the first film when personally testing the first experimental prototype fighter designed with alien technology for the ESD.
 Later in June, it was officially confirmed that both Goldblum and Pullman would return in the sequel, and that a gay character would be featured.
-After Resurgences release, a reviewer with an interest in LGBT issues accused the film of under-delivering on this commitment.

 On January 27, 2015, casting began with Fox offering the lead role to Liam Hemsworth.
 French-British actress Charlotte Gainsbourg was in talks to join the film's cast, revealed by THR on March 20, 2015.
-Newcomer Travis Tope was set on March 25, 2015 to play the role of Charlie.
-On March 3, 2015, Emmerich confirmed via Twitter that Vivica A. Fox would reprise the role of Jasmine Dubrow, her character from the previous film.
-That same day, Jessie Usher was added to the cast to portray the role of the stepson of Smith's character.
+Newcomer Travis Tope was set on March 25, 2015, to play the role of Charlie.
+On March 3, 2015, Jessie Usher was added to the cast to portray the role of the stepson of Smith's character.
 Jeff Goldblum and Bill Pullman were also set to reprise their roles from the previous film.
+On March 24, 2015, Emmerich confirmed via Twitter that Vivica A. Fox would reprise the role of Jasmine Dubrow, her character from the previous film.
 Maika Monroe signed on to star in the film on April 27, 2015.
-She would play the daughter of the former President after Mae Whitman, who played the character in the original movie, declined to read for the part, according to Emmerich, though other sources indicate there might have been other reasons involved.
+She would play the daughter of the former president after Mae Whitman, who played the character in the original movie, declined to read for the part, according to Emmerich, though other sources indicate there might have been other reasons involved.
 Monroe was selected from a shortlist that included Gabriella Wilde, Britt Robertson, Merritt Patterson and Lucy Boynton.
 Sela Ward's casting as the new President of the United States was confirmed on May 4, 2015.
 On May 13, 2015, Mckenna Grace also joined the film to play Daisy.
 On May 19, 2015, Patrick St. Esprit was cast as Secretary of Defense Tanner.
 On May 29, 2015, William Fichtner was cast as a General, a role that is planned to be larger if more films are made.
 The casting of Angelababy was announced on Twitter by Emmerich on June 3, 2015.